cortex-lab/phy/docs/plugins.md

 # Plugin examples

-In this section, we give a few examples of plugins.
+In this section, we give many examples of plugins.

 ## Getting started